nathanmonte/london-app-brewery/README.md

 npm run test
 ```

-You can change the values of the test arrays in this file.
+You can change the values of the test arrays in the `TightRoper.ts` file.